Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 - Base class `unittest.TestCase` is used to create a test suite.
 - Each test is now a function of a class which is derived from the class `unittest.TestCase`.
 - The same tests as for `pytest` are implemented using `unittest` in the file `test_operations_unittests.py`.
 The tests are functions of a class named `TestOperations` which tests our mathematical operations.
 The class `TestOperations` is derived from `unittest.TestCase`.
+- unittest discovers tests based on identifiers.
+A [test discovery](https://docs.python.org/3/library/unittest.html#test-discovery) mechanism is followed.
 - unittest can be run as a Python module: `python -m unittest`.
 - unittest.TestCase offers functions like `assertEqual`, `assertAlmostEqual`, `assertTrue`, and more ([see unittest.TestCase documentation](https://docs.python.org/3/library/unittest.html#unittest.TestCase)) for use instead of the usual assertion statements.
 These statements ensure that test runner to accumulate all test results and generate a test report.
 - `unittest.main()` provides an option to run the tests from a command-line interface and also from a file.
 - `setUp` function is executed before all the tests.
 Similar a clean up function `tearDown` exists.
 - The intention is to group together sets of similar tests in an instant of `unittest.TestCase` and have multiple such instances.
+- A unit test for the function `find_median` is written by mocking the function `reorder_data` using [MagicMock](https://docs.python.org/3/library/unittest.mock.html#magic-mock) from unittest.
+The function `reorder_data` is mocked so that the function `find_median` can be tested in isolation.
 - Decorators such as `@unittest.skip`, `@unittest.skipIf`, `@unittest.expectedFailure` can be used to gain flexibility over working of tests.
-- `unittest.TestCase.subTest` can be used to distinguish parameters inside the body of a test.

 ## coverage

-- Installing coverage using pip: `pip install coverage`.
+- Install coverage using pip: `pip install coverage`.
 - Testing frameworks can be run via coverage.
-Lets take our first example and run pytest via coverage:
+Run pytest via coverage:

 ```bash
 coverage run -m pytest
 ```

+- The `-m` flag tells coverage to run `pytest` module and measure test coverage.
+This flag would not exist if a Python file was directly being run.
 - coverage does not generate any output immediately as it would interfere with the test output.
 - Code coverage information is stored in a file `.coverage` in the working directory.
 This information can be viewed using: